Serbian Patriarchate of Peć: Medieval Period

-Since 1219, the Eastern Orthodox Church in the medieval Kingdom of Serbia was organized as an autocephalous Archbishopric seated at first in the Monastery of Žiča and since the middle of the 13th century in the Monastery of Peć.
-Political expansion of the Serbian medieval state culminated under the reign of King Stefan Dušan (1331–1355), who conquered many western provinces of the declining Byzantine Empire.
-Since 1334, the seat of the ancient Archbishopric of Ohrid was under Serbian rule, and by the autumn of 1345 Serbian forces completed the conquest of northern Greece, including the city of Serres, capital of eastern Macedonia and the seat of an important Metropolitanate.
-To mark the occasion, Stefan Dušan was proclaimed Emperor (цар / car) on December 25, 1345 (Christmas) in Serres.

-Since it was customary for an emperor to be crowned by a patriarch, newly proclaimed Tsar Stefan Dušan decided to convoke a joint state and church assembly (sabor) that was held on April 16, 1346 (Easter) in the Serbian capital city of Skopje.
-This assembly was attended by Serbian Archbishop Joanikije II, Archbishop Nicholas I of Ohrid, Patriarch Simeon of Bulgaria and many other Hierarchs and Church dignitaries, including monastic leaders of Mount Athos.
+Since 1219, the Eastern Orthodox Church in the medieval Kingdom of Serbia was organized as an autocephalous archbishopric seated at first at the Žiča Monastery and since the middle of the 13th century at the Patriarchate of Peć Monastery.
+Expansion of the Serbian medieval state culminated under the reign of King Stefan Dušan (1331–1355), who conquered many western provinces of the declining Byzantine Empire.
+Since 1334, the seat of the ancient Archbishopric of Ohrid was under Serbian rule, and by 1345 Serbian forces completed the conquest of northern Greece, including the city of Serres, capital of eastern Macedonia and the seat of an important metropolitanate.
+To mark the occasion, Stefan Dušan was proclaimed Emperor on 25 December 1345 (Christmas) in Serres.
+Since it was customary for an emperor to be crowned by a patriarch, newly proclaimed Tsar Stefan Dušan decided to convoke a joint state and church assembly (sabor) that was held on 16 April 1346 (Easter) in the Serbian capital city of Skopje.
+This assembly was attended by Serbian Archbishop Joanikije II, Archbishop Nicholas I of Ohrid, Patriarch Simeon of Bulgaria and many other hierarchs and church dignitaries, including monastic leaders of Mount Athos.
 The assembly proclaimed the raising of the autocephalous Serbian Archbishopric to the rank of Patriarchate.
-The Archbishop of Peć was titled Serbian Patriarch, and his seat at the Monastery of Peć became the Patriarchal residence.
-On the same occasion, the newly proclaimed Serbian Patriarch Joanikije solemnly crowned Stefan Dušan as Emperor and autocrat of Serbs and Greeks.
+The Archbishop of Peć was titled Serbian Patriarch, and his seat at the Patriarchate of Peć Monastery became the patriarchal residence.
+On the same occasion, the newly proclaimed Serbian Patriarch Joanikije II solemnly crowned Stefan Dušan as the "Emperor of Serbs and Greeks".

-The proclamation of the Patriarchate resulted in raising main bishoprics to the rank of honorary metropolitanates, starting with the bishopric of the city of Skopje that was raised to Metropolitanate of Skopje.
+The proclamation of the Patriarchate resulted in raising main dioceses to the rank of honorary metropolitanates, starting with the diocese of Skopje that was raised to Metropolitanate of Skopje.
 The Patriarchate took over supreme ecclesiastical jurisdiction over Mount Athos and many Greek eparchies in Aegean Macedonia that were until then under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
-The same process continued after the Serbian conquests of Thessaly, Epirus, Aetolia and Acarnania in 1347 and 1348.
-In the same time, the Ohrid Archbishopric remained autocephalous, recognizing the honorary primacy of the new Serbian Patriarchate.
+The same process continued after the Serbian conquests of Thessaly, Epirus, Aetolia, and Acarnania in 1347 and 1348.
+At the same time, the Archbishopric of Ohrid remained autocephalous, recognizing the honorary primacy of the new Serbian Patriarchate.